AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+The window size may not be optimal.

 1. Saving window preferences

-    1. Resize the window to an optimum size.
+    1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>

    Expected: The most recent window size and location is retained.

 ### Deleting a client